ltn22/yang-evol/draft-toutain-schc-universal-option.md

 Having examined the syntactic approach, which closely follows the byte-level representation of CoAP options, we now explore an alternative solution that maintains the efficiency of semantic compression while addressing the interoperability challenges.
 This approach preserves protocol option identifiers directly within SCHC Rules, eliminating the need for mapping between protocol-specific option numbers and SCHC Field Identifiers (FIDs).

 The core idea is to incorporate the original protocol identifiers into the compression Rules.
-Since multiple protocols may reuse the same numeric values for different purposes (for example, option 8 refers to Location-Path in CoAP but Timestamp in TCP), this approach associates each option value with its protocol namespace to avoid ambiguity.
+Since multiple protocols may reuse the same option identifier for different purposes (for example, option 8 refers to Location-Path in CoAP but Timestamp in TCP), this approach associates each option value with its protocol namespace to avoid ambiguity.

 ## Technical Solution

-The solution involves defining within SCHC an identity that references the protocol (creating a "protocol space"), followed by the specific option value used by that protocol.
-This preserves the protocol's native numbering scheme while allowing SCHC to differentiate between options from different protocols that might share the same numeric value.
+The solution involves defining within SCHC an identity that references the protocol (creating a "protocol space"), followed by the specific option identifier used by that protocol.
+This preserves the protocol's native numbering scheme while allowing SCHC to differentiate between options from different protocols that might share the same option identifier.

 Using this approach, a Rule that includes various CoAP options would directly reference the CoAP option numbers rather than abstract FIDs.
 For instance, the representation of a URI with two path elements (option 11) and two query elements (option 15) might look like (cf. {{fig-proto-id}}):